 Students accepted into the PhD program in cultural studies are required to complete 72 units of coursework, including three 300-level Cultural Studies courses, at least one Research Methods course, and one Transdisciplinary Course Requirement.
 The remainder of the units are completed in courses offered by the Cultural Studies Department or other departments at CGU and/or approved courses taught by the faculty of The Claremont Colleges.
 Up to 24 units of transfer credit for relevant graduate work completed at another university may be accepted.
 Students are expected to maintain a GPA of at least 3.3 (B+) in their coursework.
-View Current Course List or Search Course Archive
+View Current CGU Course List, Cultural Studies Courses, or Search Course Archive.

 The Cultural Studies Department offers a number of courses, each assigned a 300-level course number, which are designed to introduce students to the foundational texts, writers, schools of thought, and disciplinary questions that make up the field of Cultural Studies.
 These courses are offered by all the faculty members in the Cultural Studies Department on a rotating basis, and at least one of these courses will be offered every semester.
 All students are required to take three (3) of these courses during their coursework.
 Two of them must be completed during their first year of full-time study.

 The Trandisciplinary Studies (TDNY) program offers a number of courses each semester and during the summer that examine specific topics from the theoretical and methodological perspective of a number of different fields.
 These courses tend to be larger, lecture-style courses with students from all over the university.
 Final projects consist of collaborative group assignments.
 All PhD students at CGU are required to take one TDNY course within the first two years of coursework.